psriniketh57/Coding-Challenge-S21/README.md

 ## Solution Explanation

 I obtained the solution by first looking at python libraries that could map out circular genome diagrams from a genbank file, and the library that showed up the most during my research was biopython.
-While reading biopythons documentation, I found a tutorial on how to create circular maps for genomes.
+While reading biopython's documentation, I found a tutorial on how to create circular maps for genomes.
 After that, it was a simple matter of implementing it for the genbank provided from this coding challenge.
-The solution code and result image (in PNG format) can be found in the repository.
+The solution code (located in app.py) and result image (in PNG format) can be found in the repository.